roangelo.net

 Family History

-In the early years this concerned logic of language (logic-philosophy) only, but now in later years Socrates (Xenophon) and Plato and Immanuel Kant as well.
-I would now say this, that you must use Wittgenstein as an antidote to philosophy and then philosophy as an antidote to Wittgenstein.
-Because, if despite many instances of conceptual confusion (mystification by language) in philosophy, there is nevertheless a "metaphysical use" of language, then Wittgenstein's project to banish metaphysics loses it point.
-And because, far more importantly than that, "the riddle" (TLP 6.5) of existence does, after all, exist.
-Pages of this section are revised on many days.
+In the early years I wrote about Wittgenstein's logic of language (logic-philosophy) only, but now in later years about the historical Socrates (and Xenophon) as well as Plato and Immanuel Kant.
+Fifty years later I would say this, that you must first use Wittgenstein as an antidote to philosophy and then philosophy as an antidote to Wittgenstein.
+Because, if despite the many instances of conceptual confusion (mystification by language) in philosophy, there is nevertheless a metaphysical use of language, then Wittgenstein's project to silence metaphysics is unjustified, and, far more importantly, "the riddle" (TLP 6.5) does, after all, exist.

-• The elements of Wittgenstein's later logic of language: my description of the selected definitions, metaphors and methods Wittgenstein used to make the distinction between sense and nonsense objective in philosophy, by identifying logic with rules of meaning rather than with rules of form, revising the concepts 'grammar' and 'language meaning', as well as his view of philosophy as clarification of what is in plain sight rather than as speculation about what it seems is not.
+• The elements of Wittgenstein's later logic of language: a description of the definitions, metaphors and methods Wittgenstein used to make the distinction between sense and nonsense objective (verifiable) by selecting a rule-defined meaning of 'meaning', revising the concept 'grammar' to include rules of sense and nonsense and identifying logic with those rules rather than with syntax, using the standard of what is in plain sight (in contrast to what it seems is not).

 Historical Aside: Wittgenstein at Cassino